Elementary School 0830 (8:30am) to 1530 (3:30pm)

 Are uniforms required?

-Our uniforms this year include CMA's new logo, and we've added several items for cadets' comfort, including the following: long sleeve shirts, girls jumpers, sweaters, and sweatshirts.
-Those four items are optional wear, but must be ordered from French Toast and not procured elsewhere.
+For grades K-8 our uniforms include CMA's new logo, and we've added several items for cadets' comfort, including the following: short sleeve polo shirts, long sleeve shirts, girls jumpers, skirts, sweaters, and sweatshirts.
+Those items are optional wear, but must be ordered from French Toast and not procured elsewhere.
 Additionally, pants, skirts, and shirts must be purchased from French Toast.

-The website includes belts, shoes, and socks to make your shopping easier.
+The website includes pants, belts, shoes, and socks to make shopping easier.
+Pants must be navy blue uniform pants.
 Those items can be purchased elsewhere, as long as they meet the requirements in our Cadet/Parent Handbook.
+(We have been made aware that Target sells uniform pants will double knees that come with a guarantee for replacement should the knees fail.)

-For 6th through 9th grades, cadets must wear the CMA physical training uniform.
+All 7th through 10th grades cadets must wear the CMA physical training uniform during PE classes.
 Shorts and shirt are required.
 Sweat pants are optional.
-French Toast will not have those items available on their website until approximately August 6th.
-If French Toast is unable to deliver the PT uniform prior to Aug 15, cadets will be excused from wearing the PT uniform during PE class the first week.
+French Toast will have those items available on their website.

 Any cold weather or rain coat is acceptable outside, but indoors only the approved French Toast items are permitted.